Governors’ races feature fight for party control in states

 The political parties are trying not only to win now, but also to put themselves in strong position for the elections two years from now that will determine which party will have the upper hand in redrawing congressional and state legislative districts.

-Voters also are deciding ballot measures in four states — Colorado, Michigan, Missouri and Utah — that propose to overhaul the redistricting process and reduce the likelihood of partisan gerrymandering by either major party.
+Voters also were deciding ballot measures in four states — Colorado, Michigan, Missouri and Utah — that propose to overhaul the redistricting process and reduce the likelihood of partisan gerrymandering by either major party.

 Republicans entered Tuesday’s election with a sizable advantage, controlling two-thirds of the 99 state legislative chambers and 33 governors’ offices.
 The GOP held a trifecta of power in 25 states, compared with just eight for Democrats.

 Parties that fully control the legislative and executive branches can enact policies that might not pass with a divided government.
 For example, Missouri’s Republican trifecta enacted a right-to-work law limiting union powers that was repealed in a voter referendum in August.
 California’s Democratic-dominated Legislature, with the help of one Republican lawmaker, enacted a 12-cent gas tax hike to pay for road repairs.
-That law faces a referendum seeking to repeal it on Tuesday’s ballot.
+That law faced a referendum seeking to repeal it on Tuesday’s ballot.

-History suggests Democrats are likely to make gains during the first midterm election involving Republican President Donald Trump.
-Some of Democrats’ best chances at new trifectas are in Illinois and New Mexico, where they already control both legislative chambers and are attempting to flip the governor’s office.
+History suggests Democrats are likely to make gains during the first midterm election involving Trump.
+Some of Democrats’ best chances at new trifectas were in Illinois and New Mexico, where they already control both legislative chambers and were attempting to flip the governor’s office.

 In New York, even a slight gain by Democrats could wrest the state Senate from Republicans and thus give Democrats a governing trifecta.
-Republicans are largely on defense but also are angling for gains in a few traditionally Democratic states, such Connecticut.
+Republicans were largely on defense but also were angling for gains in a few traditionally Democratic states, such Connecticut.

-A large-scale reversal of state political fortunes appears to be a long shot.
+A large-scale reversal of state political fortunes appeared to be a long shot.

 “It’s a year that could be good for Dems,” said Jon Thompson, a spokesman for the Republican Governors Association.
 “But Republicans are still in a good position to hold a large majority of governorships.”